 - Let your Integration Specialist know if you want ON24 to create the campaign member status (i.e., registered, attended, attended on-demand).

 Once the spreadsheet has been filled out with all the Field Names, this document will need to be sent to the ON24 Integrations team.
-Note: You will most likely already have a case with this team you will want to reply to them in this case.
+You will most likely already have a case open with this team; reply to them in that case.

-After the spreadsheet has been sent the integrations team will map these fields within your Scribe org.
+After the spreadsheet is sent, the integrations team will map these fields in your Scribe org.
 This process can take a few days to complete pending any errors they come across, they will communicate to you if you need to make any changes on your end in order to get these errors fixed.

-Once the mapping is complete, we will want to test the integration to make sure all the connections are working properly and that the fields match up to what your company is expecting.
+Once the mapping is complete, we will test the integration to ensure all connections are working properly and that the fields match what your company expects.

-In order for the test to be completed, your team will need to create a campaign in Salesforce and during the creation process in make sure to add the event ID the integrations team provides you in your ON24 Event ID field.
-Note that the commas will be displayed as this is a number field and this is expected behavior and that this Event ID will be one ON24 has created with dummy data specifically used for testing.
+In order for the test to be completed, your team will need to create a campaign in Salesforce, and during the creation process, make sure to add the event ID the integrations team provides you in your ON24 Event ID field.
+Commas will appear because this is a numeric field, which is expected behavior.
+The Event ID shown is one that ON24 created using dummy data specifically for testing purposes.

-Check the data that was pushed over by clicking on the Campaign name.
+Check the data pushed over by clicking the Campaign name.

 To see the details of the Campaign and Event data, click on the Details section.